-PepsiCo Inc. is testing new artificial sweeteners that let the soda keep its taste for a longer period of time.
+PepsiCo Inc. is testing a new mix of artificial sweeteners that lets the soda keep its taste for a longer period of time.
 The problem is that the current sweetener used in the soda — aspartame — loses its potency faster than high fructose corn syrup, the sweetener that's used in most regular sodas.

-A person with knowledge of the situation says the company had considered importing versions of Diet Pepsi sold in other countries to the U.S. But now it's testing other sweetener mixes, with a new version set to come out as soon as next year.
+A person with knowledge of the situation says the company had considered importing versions of Diet Pepsi sold in other countries to the U.S. But now it's testing a new version that could come out next year.

-PepsiCo's latest tinkering comes as an increasing number of diet drinks have come on the market.
+PepsiCo's latest tinkering comes as consumers have a growing number of choices of diet drinks, including in the soft drink category.
 Coca-Cola in 2005 introduced its Coke Zero, which is intended to taste more like the original Coke.
 Pepsi followed up two years alter with Pepsi Max.
 But Pepsi Max hasn't performed as strongly as Coke Zero.

 After losing market share to Coke in recent years, PepsiCo is looking to bolster its flagship soda brand this year.
-The company is significantly boosting advertising for Pepsi, which two years ago was edged out by Diet Coke as the No. 2 soda in the country.
-Coke remains No. 1.
+The company is significantly boosting advertising for Pepsi, which two year ago was edged out by Diet Coke as the No. 2 soda in the country.
+Coca-Cola remains No. 1.

 Diet Pepsi ranks as No. 7, according to Beverage Digest, and its sales volume last year was about half that of Diet Coke.